 On September 25th, we will be hosting a special webinar, with representatives from Invyo, Accenture and The A-Team Group, to share our initial findings, discuss and debate what progress has been made.
 We will also be sharing insights into the latest best practices, providing registered delegates with advanced access to our research.

 In my opinion, it’s not a question of if cryptocurrencies will be regulated and matured but when!
 By working together, the industry can solve the associated challenges and move this new asset class forward.
 Some cryptocurrencies for a variety of reasons will not make the grade; they will collapse or be blacklisted because they are associated with nefarious parties.
 However, others have the potential to stimulate a new era of liquidity and commerce, giving rise to a whole new way of working if the challenges above can be addressed.

-Register for the Webinar:
+Watch the On-demand Webinar:

-Join Fenergo on September 25th and learn how the market is evolving and join the discussion.
+Listen to the on-demand webinar and learn how the market is evolving and join the discussion.